GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-26-RICE_project.markdown

 <div align="center"><img src="https://raw.githubusercontent.com/GiuseppeMagazzu/GiuseppeMagazzu.github.io/master/assets/images/2021-06-26-RICE_project/scatterplot2.png" /></div>

-Also, another interesting feature we could compute and add is the distance of each sample from the "average sample" across classes (different distances for different features).
-Below I computed it only for those features which seemed to be most discriminative according to the box plots (which are also the ones that is more reasonable to compute in general).
+Also, another interesting feature we could compute and add is the distance of each sample from the "average sample" across classes (with different distances for different features).
+Below I computed it only for those features which seemed to be most discriminative according to the box plots (which are clearly the ones that is more reasonable to compute in general).

 <script src="https://gist.github.com/GiuseppeMagazzu/5b69adf5abcea11016a251fd52198011.js"></script>

 <div class="center"><img src="https://raw.githubusercontent.com/GiuseppeMagazzu/GiuseppeMagazzu.github.io/master/assets/images/2021-06-26-RICE_project/violinplot2.png" /></div>

 From the violin plots they seem useful.
-Now let's see how correlated all these new features are correlated with the original ones.
+Now let's see how correlated all these new features are with the original ones.

 <script src="https://gist.github.com/GiuseppeMagazzu/9efb9fd2cfb7a921115f321dd8501cda.js"></script>